cmu-sei/gamebrain/README.md

   trajectoryCorrection: int - Middle dial value at the piloting console.
   trajectoryCube: int - Bottom dial value at the piloting console.
   firstContactEvent: str - The identifier of this location's first contact event, if there is one.
   networkName: str - The name of the network to switch to when the antenna is extended at this location on the Antenna VM specified in settings.yaml.
-TopoMojo requires a suffix of ":1", ":2", and so on to indicate which network interface to switch. - # TODO: Confirm this is 1-indexed.
+To switch any network interface aside from the first, TopoMojo requires a suffix of ":0", ":1", ":2", etc. The suffix is not required for changing the first network interface.
 ```

 > ### mission_map